 Outpatient Services Center, 1st Floor of Copley Hospital

 528 Washington Highway

 Morrisville, VT 05661

-A Rheumatologist is a specialist that focuses on non-surgical treatment of rheumatic diseases, including arthritis.
-Copley provides this service in collaboration with the University of Vermont Medical Center.
+A Rheumatologist specializes in non-surgical treatment of rheumatic diseases, including arthritis.
+Copley provides this service in collaboration with Dartmouth-Hitchcock (DH) Connected Care.

 Rheumatic diseases and conditions generally affect joints, tendons, ligaments, bones and muscles.
 Inflammation is common with rheumatic conditions, causing swelling, redness, heat and pain.
 Internal organs may also be affected.
 Some conditions can be debilitating or result in life-threatening complications.

 There are more than 100 conditions referred to as rheumatism.
 Typically, they are broken into categories based on location and symptoms.
 For example: bursitis is an example of localized rheumatism; TMJ (jaw joint pain) is considered regional rheumatism; and Fibromyalgia is an example of generalized rheumatism.

 - Arthritis – including rheumatoid, osteo, gout, reactive, and psoriatic